Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Most importantly, FRC taught me that setbacks on the competition field are inevitable—mechanisms

 break, sensors fail, and alliance partners have off-matches.
-The teams that succeed are those that
+The teams that succeed are those

-can quickly diagnose problems in the pits, make field repairs under time pressure, and adapt their
+can quickly diagnose problems in the pits, make field repairs under time pressure, and adapt

 strategy based on what's actually working.
-This resilience and adaptability has proven invaluable in
+This resilience and adaptability has proven

 every engineering project since.